njw1123/Hetu_doc/source/Features/content5.md

 ### Load dataset.

-Firstly, you need to load dataset from your file folder.If you want, you can reorder the graph to accelerate computing.
+First, you need to load dataset from your file folder.If you want, you can reorder the graph to accelerate computing.
 ```python
 import numpy as np
 import scipy.sparse as sp